sathvika0307/movie_recommender/README.md

 ### **✅ Key Features:**

--Interactive UI with Streamlit
+- Interactive UI with Streamlit

 User-friendly interface with dropdowns and buttons for interaction.

--Genre-Based Movie Suggestions
+- Genre-Based Movie Suggestions

 Choose from multiple genres like Action, Comedy, Drama, Sci-Fi, and Romance.

--Instant Movie List Output
+- Instant Movie List Output

 On selecting a genre and clicking "Get Recommendations", it shows a list of handpicked movies.

--Lightweight & Fast
+- Lightweight & Fast

 No external database or API calls, making it fast and ideal for demos or learning.

--Customizable Dictionary
+- Customizable Dictionary

 Movie database stored as a Python dictionary; easy to expand and personalize.

--Deployable with One Click
+- Deployable with One Click

 Can be deployed to Streamlit Cloud or run locally with a simple command.